EU, AU, UK, and US/CA available now!

 Measurements aren’t the whole story

-In many ways, the Piety’s design is the opposite of the Magni Heresy.
+In many ways, the Piety’s design is the opposite of the Magni Heretic.
 (Piety vs. Heresy, get it?)
-While the Heresy uses op-amps, the Piety uses discrete parts.
-While the Heresy aims for the lowest distortion of any Magni, the Piety exhibits distortion characteristics, gain curves, and square waves resembling tube amps.
+While the Heretic uses op-amps, the Piety uses discrete parts.
+While the Heretic aims for the lowest distortion of any Magni, the Piety exhibits distortion characteristics, gain curves, and square waves resembling tube amps.

 - A new variation of the Continuity™ circuit design